 A decade long centre-back partnership came to its end this summer.
 A partnership that goes down in history as one of the best ever seen.
 Three back-to-back Champions League titles exemplify their dominance in Europe.
 Sergio Ramos and Raphael Varane are the best one could hope for.
 Real Madrid has had many famous defenders, but none were as effective as this duo.

 Raphael Varane took on the role from Pepe, and none believed that the partnership could be bettered.
 The Frenchmen proved them wrong.
 Their dominance in the defensive third and their presence in the attacking half was exemplary.
 Aerially dominant and physically strong, the duo was unbeatable in defensive scenarios.

 Varane’s presence in defence facilitated Ramos’s odd runs into the attacking half.
 Chipping in the crucial goals from time to time, they stamped their authority as one of the best pairings the La Liga has ever seen.

 4. CHIELLINI AND BONUCCI (JUVENTUS AND ITALY)

-Yet another Italian duo in the list, Chiellini and Bonucci are the modern-day advocators of Italian defence.
-A decade long domestic dominance at Juventus is simply just a pointer to how good the two are.
+Yet another Italian duo on the list, Chiellini and Bonucci are the modern-day advocators of Italian defence.
+A decade-long domestic dominance at Juventus is simply just a pointer to how good the two are.
 Their understanding of each other and ability to read each other’s minds is extraordinary.